ricardo-romero-ochoa/ROCify/README.md

 **R packages**:

-Run the following command directly from your terminal (make sure you have R installed):
+Run the following command directly from your terminal:

 ```bash
 Rscript install_packages.R